Title

 Off-site Gawad Kalinga projects, which provide housing to beneficiaries rather than selling to the public, are exempt from the HLURB's license to sell requirements, as resolved on July 21, 2008.

-No, off-site Gawad Kalinga projects are not required to secure a license to sell from HLURB provided that the houses are not for sale to the general public but are awarded to its beneficiaries.
+It declares that off-site GK projects are not covered by the HLURB License to Sell, provided they are not for sale to the general public but instead are awarded to beneficiaries.

-The houses under GK projects must not be for sale to the general public and must instead be awarded to the beneficiaries.
+The project must not be for sale to the general public; it must be awarded to beneficiaries.

 Analyze Cases Smarter, Faster